metametadata/carry/docs/user-guide.md

 5. On clicking history widget buttons the data atom is updated and its new values are synced back into the app model.

-Of course, if a lot of cards are created like this then extracting a helper macro should be considered in order to reduce code duplication.
+Of course, if a lot of cards are created like this then extracting a helper macro or function should be considered in order to reduce code duplication.

 Note that we must start the app only after mounting.
 Otherwise, starting app synchronously in a card function will produce